causalchamber/potsdam-25-ml-theory-to-practice/README.md

 ![The Causal Chambers: (left) the wind tunnel, and (right) the light tunnel with the front panel removed to show its interior.](https://causalchamber.s3.eu-central-1.amazonaws.com/downloadables/the_chambers.jpg)

-This is the exercise repository for the course "From ML Theory to Practice", being taught at the Universität Potsdam in the fall semester of 2025.
+This is the exercise repository for the course "From ML Theory to Practice", imparted at the Universität Potsdam in the fall semester of 2025.
 The course has been designed by Juan L. Gamella and Simon Bing.

 We will use this repository to post the exercises and receive your solutions.